 Undocumented Student Resources

-You are welcome at the Career Center.
-The Career Center is making every effort to maintain up-to-date resources on this webpage.
+All students and alumni are welcome at our office.
+Our staff makes every effort to maintain up-to-date resources on our website.
 As information pertaining to The Dream Act, DACAmented, and UnDACAmented students may change prior to us becoming aware, we apologize if any of the information listed below is out-of-date.
+We also cannot give you legal advice.

-It should also be noted that as an Undocumented student, you may face a special set of challenges in your educational and career journey.
-These resources will hopefully be a help to you in navigating that journey.
+Dreamers face a special set of challenges in your education and career path.
+These resources will hopefully help you navigate that journey.

 News